DQL Function Reference¶

 alias="growth_rate")

-Reference Subquery Fields
+Reference Fields from Subqueries¶

-// Reference specific fields of subqueries
+// Reference specific fields from subqueries

 eval(a.usage / b.total * 100,